Badi' al-Zaman al-Hamadani: Life

 Very little is known about Al-Hamadani’s early life and primary sources are very limited.
-The main biographical account comes from the Persian scholar, ath-Thalibi, and most later biographies are derived from that.
-According to al-Hamadani’s own account, he was of Arabic descent and his family had some education, but scholars have disputed these bare facts.
+The main biographical account comes from Al-Tha'alibi, and most later biographies are derived from that.
+According to al-Hamadani’s own account, he was of Arab descent and his family had some education, but scholars have disputed these bare facts.
 He was probably born and educated in Hamadan, Iran.